bootphon/pygamma-agreement/paper/paper.md

 We've identified a small number of improvements that our package could benefit from:

-* A low hanging fruit is to add the support for the "$\gamma$-cat" metric, a complement measure [@gamma-cat-paper] for the $\gamma$-agreement.
+* An obvious improvement is to add support for the "$\gamma$-cat" metric, a complement measure [@gamma-cat-paper] for the $\gamma$-agreement.
 * The $\gamma$-agreement's theoretical framework allows for the inclusion of a sequence-based dissimilarity, based on the Levenshtein distance.
+This would however require a numba re-implementation of the latter.
 * While our implementation is already close to the fastest pure python can be, we've identified some parts of it that could benefit from `numba`'s automatic parallelization features.

 # Acknowledgements

-We  are   thankful  to  Yann Mathet's help on understanding his work.
+We are thankful to Yann Mathet for his help on understanding his work on the $\gamma$-agreement.
+We also thank Anne-Catherine Bachoux-Lévy and Emmanuel Dupoux for their advice, as well as Julien Karadayi for helpful discussions and feedbacks.
 This work is funded in part by the Agence Nationale pour la Recherche (ANR-17-EURE-0017Frontcog, ANR-10-IDEX-0001-02 PSL*, ANR-19-P3IA-0001PRAIRIE 3IA Institute) and Grants from Neuratris, from Facebook AI Research (Research Gift), Google (Faculty Research Award),  Microsoft  Research  (Azure  Credits  and  Grant), and Amazon Web Service (AWS Research Credits).

 # References